-The most popular metal color for engagement rings remains white gold, and there’s no question why!
-With a beautiful silvery appearance, this metal color is actually a mixture of metals such as silver, palladium, and nickel.
+The most popular metal color for engagement rings is white gold.
+With a beautiful silvery appearance, this metal color is a mixture of gold and other metals such as silver, palladium, and nickel.

 If you’re in the beginning stages of deciding between white, yellow, or rose gold, check out this guide to learn more about what color is right for you and the style you want!